28 Great Nerdy Date Ideas

 Get out and enjoy the great outdoors.
 Explore a park and pretend your traversing Middle Earth as you complete your quest to destroy the One Ring…or pretend you two are discovering the forests of Endor.
 Engage in nerdy conversations or debate… is the cake really a lie?
 What’s the best super power?

-Hit up a local bar and kick-butt together at trivia quiz night.
+Hit up a local bar or restaurant chain (like Buffalo Wild Wings) and kick-butt together at trivia quiz night.

 Conventions (whether they’re gaming, comic, anime, or technology related) are chock full of activities.
 Hit up the artisan alley or check out panels together.
 Search UpcomingCons for ones near you.

-If you're lucky, there are fun geeky spots near you to check out.
+If you’re lucky, there are fun geeky spots near you to check out.
 Examples may include film sets, historically haunted places, or a nerdy theme park.
-Visit Nerdy Day Trips to see what's near you.
+Hit up Google to search for options around you.

 Grab your lightsabers or swords and choreograph an epic fight scene on your front lawn.